 Furthermore, all Aeoniums kept in pots tend to have short, stunted stems.

 #5 – Unusual Blossoms: Unlike many other rosette-growth succulent plants, the flowers of this plant have free petals divided into six or twelve sections.

-Rosettes blossom from the center one time, then the individual rosette dies back.
-Surrounding rosettes (offsets) take its place.
+Rosettes blossom from the center once, and the individual rosette dies back.
+Surrounding rosettes (offsets) take their place.

 Aeoniums offer seasonal color and interest as their leaves darken and furl for summer, then open up, plump up and produce blossoms during the active months of autumn, winter and spring.